Here are some pointers on utilities - how to make sure you are paying the right amount, saving money and avoiding future problems.

 If you have gas heating, you will find that your electricity usage is reasonably consistent throughout the year.
 If you have plug-in electric heating or electric storage heating though, costs can really spiral in the Winter.
 Be especially careful with plug-in electric heating as this tends to be the most expensive.

-As of October 2022 the average price of 1kWh (kilowatt per hour) of electricity is 34p.
-You can use this as a guide to make rough calculations as to what an appliance may actually be costing you.
+As of 27/11/24 energy consumers are generally paying 24.5p per kWh (kilowatt per hour).This is the maximum price that your energy company can charge you as set by the energy price cap (see underneath).
+You can use this figure as a guide to make calculations for what an appliance may actually be costing you.
 Every electrical appliance will have a kWh rating on it.
-If your plug-in electric heater has a rating of 1kWh, then this means that for every 1 hour that this heater is on, it will use 1kWh of electricity or roughly 34p.
+If your microwave has a rating of 1kWh, then this means that for every 1 hour that it is on, it will use 1kWh of electricity or roughly 24.5p.

-Have a look at the table underneath for a better sense of what electrical appliances cost.
+Have a look at the table underneath for a better sense of what electrical appliances will roughly cost to use.
+Appliances in green are low cost, orange medium cost and red high cost.

-It is always a helpful practice to try and take meter readings each month, allowing you to keep an eye on the amount of energy you use.
+It is useful to try and take meter readings each month, allowing you to keep an eye on the amount of energy you use.
 Doing this will allow you to pinpoint big changes in usage and alert you to potential problems, before they spiral out of control and lead to very large future bills.

 For gas heating, this video covers the basics on how you should be setting your room and radiator thermostats correctly.